 Symptoms of Lung Cancer

-Symptoms of lung cancer include a cough that doesn’t go away after a few weeks, recurrent chest infections, coughing up blood, ongoing breathlessness and an unexplained loss of weight.
-If someone has any of these symptoms, they should seek medical assistance.
+Typical symptoms of lung cancer include a persistent cough, recurrent chest infections, coughing up blood, ongoing breathlessness and unexplained weight loss.
+If an individual has any of these symptoms, they should seek medical advice.

 Causes of Lung Cancer

 The main cause of lung cancer is smoking.
-If someone has a smoking history or is a current smoker, they are at an increased risk of developing lung cancer.
-The connection has been thoroughly researched and is well known by many people.
-However, what is not so well published and not so well known is that historic asbestos exposure can also cause lung cancer.
+Past or current smokers have an increased risk of developing the disease.
+The connection has been thoroughly researched and is widely known.
+However, what is not so widely publicised or known is that historic asbestos exposure can also cause lung cancer.

 Our specialist asbestos team at Hodge Jones & Allen regularly deal with lung cancer cases which have nothing to do with smoking but everything to do with asbestos exposure at work many years ago.